 The following people should have this vaccine:

-Children – measles, mumps, rubella: Children need 2 doses of an MMR vaccine.
-As of January 1, 2021, children get their first dose at age 12 months and the second at age 4 years.
-This is usually given combined with the chickenpox vaccine (MMR-Var).
+Children – Measles, Mumps, Rubella: Children need 2 doses of an MMR vaccine.
+As of January 1, 2021, children get their first dose at age 12 months and the second at age 18 months.
+Children usually get a vaccine that’s combined with the chickenpox vaccine (MMR-Var).

-Any doses you get before you’re age 12 months don’t count as part of the 2 doses that a child needs to protect them against these diseases.
+Any doses given before age 12 months don’t count towards the 2 doses that a child needs to protect them against these diseases.

 The MMR-Var vaccine protects against measles, mumps, rubella, and varicella (chickenpox) together.